 The SGA office is located in room 119D in the Student Services building and usually has an officer available in the mornings of every school day.
 Please see the office hours posted on the SGA office door for accurate office hours.

 This is an international honor society for students enrolled in a two-year college.
-Membership is by invitation only, is extended to students who are enrolled in a degree program, have completed at least 12 semester hours at Coastal, and have achieved a cumulative grade point average of 3.55 or better.
-Phi Theta Kappa’s purpose is to promote academic excellence through the society’s four hallmarks: leadership, scholarship, service, and fellowship
+Membership is by invitation only, is extended to students who are enrolled in a degree program, have completed at least 12 semester hours at Coastal, and have achieved a cumulative grade point average of 3.50 or better.
+Phi Theta Kappa’s purpose is to promote academic excellence through the society’s four hallmarks: leadership, scholarship, service, and fellowship.

-This program is an instructional methodology that integrates community service with academic instruction as it focuses on critical and reflective thinking and civic responsibility.
+Designed as an extra credit option for some classes, this program is an instructional methodology that integrates community service with academic instruction as it focuses on critical and reflective thinking and civic responsibility.
 Students are involved in organized community projects that address local needs while developing their academic skills, sense of civic responsibility, and commitment to the community.

 The club’s purpose is to promote the welfare of all individuals without regard for race, sex, origin, social, or economic status by sharing in all phases of social living, upholding professional and educational standards, and adhering to a code of ethics that encourages the highest traditions of the nursing profession.
-This club is the local component of the district and State Student Nurses’ Association.
+This club is the local component of the district and state student nurses’ association.

 Cafe Con Leche (Spanish Club)